 When people ask me why I'm running, I tell them I'm running because I believe our elected leaders need to start putting people first.

-- We fund schools in Georgia based on the Quality Basic Education funding model (QBE).
+But we have a lot more work to do.
+We fund schools in Georgia based on the Quality Basic Education funding model (QBE).
 The QBE was introduced in 1985.
-We’re paying for 2017 schools with 1985 dollars.
-Let’s fully fund our schools!
+We’re paying for 2018 schools with 1985 dollars.
+Let’s TRULY fully fund our schools!

 - Direct all state education funds to public schools.